chillinYoung/bcit-comp2800-Netup/README.md

 1. First you will need to set up an account with mongoDB atlas and create a cluster.
 For more imformation on setting up a cluster with MongoDB, see this [helpful guide.](https://intercom.help/mongodb-atlas/en/articles/3013643-creating-databases-and-collections-for-atlas-clusters)

-2. Add your mongoDB atlas connection string URL to the .env file as weill on its own line with no spaces.
+2. Add your mongoDB atlas connection string URL to the .env file as well on its own line with no spaces.

 ```
  MONGODB_CLIENT=<"PUT YOUR MONGODB CONNECTION STRING HERE">